34-Year-Old Defensive End – Free Agent

 Antonio Smith Contract Information:

-Smith has agreed to a two-year, $9 million contract with the Raiders, the ESPN's Adam Schefter reports.
+Smith has agreed to a one-year deal with the Broncos, ESPN.com reports.

 To instantly reveal our fantasy analysis of every player – including Antonio Smith – simply subscribe now.